euph00/Orbital-team-5243/OCR model training/README.txt

+THIS DIRECTORY IS DEPRECATED, AND IS NO LONGER USED IN THE PROJECT.
+THIS IS ONLY FOR ARCHIVING PURPOSES.

 NOTE: This section of the project is meant to be run after setting up the relevant python dependencies and NVIDIA GPU computing toolkit + CUDNN.
 Also, do download the EMNIST dataset from https://www.kaggle.com/datasets/crawford/emnist and unzip the